sabir-aspose/words-docs-com/en/python_via_dotnet/developer-guide/programming-with-documents/working-with-watermark/_index.md

 ### Add Text Watermark

-The following code example demonstrates how to insert a text watermark in a document by defining [TextWatermarkOptions](https://reference.aspose.com/words/python-net/aspose.words/textwatermarkoptions/) using the [set_text](https://reference.aspose.com/words/python-net/aspose.words/watermark/set_text/) method.
+The following code example demonstrates how to insert a text watermark in a document by defining [TextWatermarkOptions](https://reference.aspose.com/words/python-net/aspose.words/textwatermarkoptions/) using the [set_text](https://reference.aspose.com/words/python-net/aspose.words/watermark/set_text/) method:

 {{< gist "aspose-words-gists" "e9d8f984dac599756ccb4a64b8c79768" "Examples-DocsExamples-DocsExamples-Programming with Documents-Working with Graphic Elements-working_with_watermark-AddTextWatermarkWithSpecificOptions.py" >}}